-A satisfactory rating is when a motor carrier has functioning safety management controls that are effective to meet a section of the safety fitness standard.
+A satisfactory rating is when a motor carrier’s safety management controls are effective and meet a section of the safety fitness standard.
 If motor carriers are rated unsatisfactory, they are usually prevented from using CMVs.

 What is the difference between the different reviews and audits the FMCSA uses to develop safety ratings?
 A roadability review is an examination on-site of the motor carrier equipment provider to assess regulatory compliance.

-A safety audit investigates a motor carrier’s operations by a certified FMCSA individual to provide educational and technical help on safety and operational requirements.
+Compliance reviews may result in enforcement actions against carriers.
+During a safety audit, an FMCSA individual investigates a motor carrier’s operations.
+Then, they provide educational and technical help on safety and operational requirements.

 The safety audit may also gather safety data needed to assess the carrier’s safety management controls and safety performance.
 Safety ratings are not the results of safety audits.